-- Reduce the heat slightly and cover the pan with a lid and allow the rice to steam.
+- Reduce the heat slightly and cover the pan with a tight-fitting lid and allow the rice to steam.

 - Once the water is no longer over the top of the rice, after around 10 minutes, use the handle of a wooden spoon to gently poke a few holes in the rice to help it steam evenly.
 Cover again and steam for another 10-15 minutes until the rice on the top when you test it is just cooked.